Integrating Odeint Time Stepping into OpenFPM for Distributed and GPU Accelerated Numerical Solvers: Implementation and architecture

-Boost Odeint \cite{odeint2015ahnert} is a templated C++ library for numerically solving initial value problems modeled by ordinary differential equations (ODEs).
-It offers a selection of time-stepping methods to numerically solve ODEs, and allows for implementation of custom time steppers.
-Odeint is developed using meta-programming independent of the underlying data structures, referred to as \emph{state} of a data type \emph{state-type}.
+Boost Odeint~\citep{odeint2015ahnert} offers a selection of time-stepping methods to numerically solve initial-value problems, and it allows for implementing custom time steppers.
+Odeint uses template metaprogramming (TMP) to render the implementation independent of the underlying data structures.
+The key data structure is the \emph{state} of the ODE system.
+It is of the abstract data type \emph{state-type}, defined by a template parameter at compile time.
 The \emph{state} represents the solution of the ODE \emph{System} at a given time.
-To use Odeint, a \emph{state} has to be provided as an input, along with a \emph{System} function or a functor that computes the right-hand side $\mathcal{F}$ for the current \emph{state} $\mathbf{u}$.
+To use Odeint, an initial \emph{state} has to be provided as an input, along with a \emph{System} function or a TMP functor that computes the right-hand side $\mathcal{F}$ for the current \emph{state} $\mathbf{u}$.
 One can then use any available time stepper from Odeint, as summarized in Table 1, to extrapolate the \emph{state} to the next time step and update it in-place.

-In adaptive time-stepping methods, the size of each step is individually computed from an error estimator and a predefined error tolerance.
-If the tolerance is violated, the step is rejected and the step size is reduced.
-This is repeated until the step is accepted.
-For error estimations below the tolerance, the step size is increased.
-In Odeint, steppers that are able to approximate the error in the solution are called \emph{error stepper}s.
-Error-controlled adaptive steppers can be constructed for any \emph{error stepper}.
-A special class of adaptive steppers are dense steppers, which are internally adaptive but compute the solution at user-defined time points.
-We refer to the Odeint documentation for more information~\cite{odeint2015ahnert}.
+When using adaptive time-stepping methods, the size of each time-step is determined from an error estimator and a predefined error tolerance.
+In Odeint, time steppers that can estimate the error in the solution are called \emph{error stepper}s.
+Error-controlled adaptive steppers can be constructed for any \emph{error stepper}~\citep{odeint2015ahnert}.

+All time steps in Odeint are instantiated by a constructor specifying what Odeint calls an \emph{Algebra} for the \emph{state}.
+The constructor creates temporary variables of the same \emph{state-type} as required for a specific stepper.
+The Odeint \emph{Algebra} defines arithmetic operations on the \emph{state-type}, allowing Odeint to compute linear combinations of \emph{state}s to, e.g., combine the stages in a multi-stage time integrator.